 Dirk De Meulemeester

-He has been practicing dispute resolution for over 18 years in both national and international commercial and investment arbitration.
+He has been practicing dispute resolution for over 20 years in both national and international commercial and investment arbitration.
 He is enlisted as an arbitrator at ICC (Paris), Swiss Chambers (Geneva/Zürich), WIPO (Geneva), NAI (Rotterdam), CCJA/OHADA (Abidjan), KCAB INTERNATIONAL (Seoul).
-As counsel or arbitrator (co-arbitrator, sole arbitrator or presiding arbitrator), he has acted in over sixty arbitration proceedings, administered (incl.
+As counsel or arbitrator (co-arbitrator, sole arbitrator or presiding arbitrator), he has acted in over seventy arbitration proceedings, administered (incl.
 ICC, Swiss Rules, WIPO, CEPANI, ICSID, NAI) and ad hoc, governed by various procedural and substantive laws, both civil law and common law (incl.
-English, French, Danish, Dutch and Swiss law), and by international law.
+English, French, Danish, Dutch, Hong Kong and Swiss law), and by international law.
 Furthermore, he has extensive experience in Mediation, Mini-Trial and MedArb and was a member of the Task Force which drafted the 2013 New Belgian Arbitration Law as well as Chairman of the Task Force of the 2017 Amendments of the Belgian Arbitration Law.
 He also chaired the working group to revise the CEPANI Arbitration Rules (2020).